Kadet Remaja Sekolah Malaysia: History

 In the meantime, the talk about KRIS to the Education Directors was held in October 1993 and was chaired by YB Tan Sri Datuk Dr. Wan Mohd Zahid.
 He made the decision to change KRIS to the name Kadet Remaja Sekolah Malaysia (KRS).
 It was officially launched on 20 June 1995 and its membership opened to all boys and girls regardless or religion.
 Since then, many schools began to bring in this youth organisation as they see the importance of uniformed groups in bringing up a student's discipline.
 KRS groups are mostly formed when a new school is established or brought in by the administrator of the schools which are established earlier.

 Ranks

-Cadets/Students (Primary/Tunas)
+Cadets (Primary/Tunas)

 Primary school student cadets, who are also known as Tunas KRS (literally: young KRS) wear the rank badge above the right shirt pocket.
 The highest rank for primary student cadet is Sergeant.

-The ranks for primary student cadets include:
+The rank structure for primary student cadets include: